elmotec/codemetrics/README.rst

     hspots.set_index(['component']).sort_values(by='score', ascending=False)

-Will order hotspots at the component level in descending order based on the complexity and the number of changes (see score column).
+Will order hot_spots at the component level in descending order based on the complexity and the number of changes (see score column).